 (Prof. Richard Gourse, Bacteriology): Mapping the path of DNA in transcription initiation intermediates.
 Jared has accepted a postdoctoral fellowship at the Waksman Institute of Microbiology at Rutgers University.

 (Prof. Nancy Keller, Medical Microbiology and Immunology): Expanding the Paradign of Oxylipins in Aspergus flavus.
 Kate is doing a postdoc at UW-Milwaukee in the Prasad lab.

 - Valjean Bacot-Davis

 (Prof. Ann Palmenberg, Biochemistry): Structure and dynamics of the Encephalomyocarditis virus Leader protein in deregulation of host nucleocytoplasmic transport.
-Valjean is a postdoc at the University at Albany, SUNY.
+Valjean entered Medical School in 2019.

 - Matthew Begemann

 (Prof. Brian Pfleger, Chemical and Biological Engineering): Investigating the Utility of the Cyanobacterium Synechococcus sp.
 PCC 7002 as a Host for Chemical Production.
 Matt has taken a position at Benson Hill Biosystems in St. Louis, MO.